Engage-IL Prepares Interprofessional Student Scholars and Leaders to Improve Older Adult Health

 IMPORTANT NOTE: Scholars who are selected and agree to participate in the SLIG program will be required to fulfill their commitment and learning agreement.
 Declining to participate in the program after acceptance creates substantial logistic challenges for the organizers and also takes away the scholarship opportunity from other potential candidates.

-Attendance: Students will be asked to participate in all scheduled course activities including the course orientation on Monday, May 16 evening and keep their schedules open weekdays between 9 am and 5 pm from July 5 to July 22, 2022.
+Attendance: Students will be asked to participate in all scheduled course activities including the course orientation on Monday, May 15 evening and keep their schedules open weekdays between 9 am and 5 pm from June 27 to July 14, 2023 for scheduled classes as well as course assignments.
 The course scheduled activities are based on community partners and faculty availability and are subject to change.
 Absences will be excused only for health and other serious reasons.

 Course Evaluations: Please note that after each session students will be asked to complete a brief evaluation of the session.
 Completing the session evaluations is a requirement of the SLIG Course.
 Please consider applying for this scholarship only if you are able to comply with the above program requirements.